Overview

 Kissing Or Saliva Exchange

-Although less prevalent, certain STDs such as herpes and, in rare situations, gonorrhea can be spread through kissing.
+Although less prevalent, kissing can spread certain STDs such as herpes and, in rare situations, gonorrhea.
 As Dr. Sarah Thompson clarifies: “It’s rare, but gonorrhea in the throat can occasionally be transmitted through deep kissing, especially if there are open sores or infections in the mouth.”

 -